dyvenia/site-thescalableway/src/posts/2024/what-is-a-modular-data-platform.md

 title: What is a modular data platform?
 date: 2025-02-24T10:58:00
 author: Alessio Civitillo
-description: Understand the evolution of data platforms and why modularity is key to building scalable, efficient architectures.
-This article explores the core components of modern data platforms, from ingestion to governance, and highlights best practices for flexibility, interoperability, and security.
-Learn how to design a data ecosystem that adapts to your needs while maintaining performance and reliability.
+description: Learn why modularity is crucial for building scalable, efficient data architectures.
+This article covers the core components of modern data platforms, from ingestion to governance, and shares best practices for flexibility, interoperability, and security.
 tags:
   - modular data platform
   - data platform